joolstorrentecalo/gitlab-foss/doc/ci/yaml/signing_examples.md

   script:
     - cosign verify-blob artifact.txt --bundle cosign.bundle --certificate-identity "https://gitlab.com/my-group/my-project//path/to/.gitlab-ci.yml@refs/heads/main" --certificate-oidc-issuer "https://gitlab.com"
 ```

-**Additional details**:

-- The double backslash between the project path and the `.gitlab-ci.yml` path is not an error and is required for verification to succeed.
-A typical error when a single slash is used is `Error: none of the expected identities matched what was in the certificate, got subjects` followed by the signed URL which has two slashes between the project path and the `.gitlab-ci.yml` path.
-- If the verification is happening in the same pipeline as the signing, then this path can be used: `"${CI_PROJECT_URL}//.gitlab-ci.yml@refs/heads/${CI_COMMIT_REF_NAME}"`

 ## Use Sigstore and npm to generate keyless provenance